 Following several years experiencing various roles and positions in a range of early years provisions, I went on to set up and run my own full day care nursery and holiday playscheme.
 As part of my continuous professional development and with a passion and drive to share my knowledge and experience I gained my Cert Ed (post education) and enjoyed an opportunity and experience of setting up and running my own early years and childcare training company delivering CACHE level 2 and 3 qualification courses.

-Since joining Kent County Council in 1999, I have held a variety of both quality and business positions within the Early Years Service.
-These have included a post as a trainer and accessor with KCC’s Kent Childcare Network NVQ Centre and following a merger the Early Years and Childcare Unit formed and I became an Improvement Advisor for the out of school’s team supporting provisions throughout the county.
-During this time, I worked with colleagues from the business team who I have since joined as a Childcare Sufficiency Officer.
-My various roles and experiences have provided me with the opportunity to access continuous professional development within the early years sector including, out of school, business and training, from which I have gained many key skills and qualifications.
+Since joining Kent County Council in 1999, I have held a variety of both quality and business positions within the Early Years & Childcare Service.
+These have included a post as a trainer and NVQ assessor, an Improvement Advisor supporting out of school provision and most recently as a Childcare Sufficiency Officer.
+My various roles and experiences have provided me with the opportunity to access continuous professional development within the early years sector including out of school, business and training, from which I have gained many key skills and qualifications.